Upside Down (2012 film)

-Upside Down (Quebec French: Un monde à l'envers) is a 2012 romantic science fantasy film written and directed by Juan Diego Solanas and starring Jim Sturgess, Kirsten Dunst and Timothy Spall.
+Upside Down (French: Un monde à l'envers) is a 2012 romantic science fantasy film written and directed by Juan Diego Solanas and starring Jim Sturgess, Kirsten Dunst and Timothy Spall.

 Plot

-Adam tells the story of his two-planet home world, unique with "dual gravity", allowing the two planets to orbit each other in extremely close proximity.
+Adam's two-planet home world has "dual gravity", allowing the two planets to orbit each other in extremely close proximity.
 Three immutable laws of gravity exist for this two-planet system: